Chillsmeit/vader5pro-remap-driver/README.md

 ./install/install.sh install   # build + udev + systemd service (auto-starts via udev)
 ```

 The service starts on the **keyboard** profile by default.
-Switch modes at any time
+Switch modes at any time with:
-(this works even after you delete the source tree):

 ```bash
 sudo vader5d --switch-profile keyboard   # standalone, no Steam Input